New Marine Parks Protect 290,000 Square Miles of Ocean

 Together, the three new parks protect some 290,000 square miles of ocean—an area more than twice the size of Germany.

-The two countries unveiled their new marine protected areas (MPAs) at the Our Ocean conference, which runs in Malta on Thursday and Friday.
+The two countries will announce their new marine protected areas (MPAs) at the Our Ocean conference, which runs in Malta on Thursday and Friday.
 The three reserves are scientifically supported by the National Geographic Society's Pristine Seas project.

 Small Island Gives Big Gift to World